grahamcohen/CathrineMarchenAsmussen/content/videos/11-the-boys-camp.md

 description: |
   **EXCERPT FILMMAGAZINE EKKO**

   A poignant story about a group of vulnerable boys who meet at Save the Children's summer camp.
-They are challenged to find resources within themselves that neither they nor others dreamed they had (5 stars)
+They are challenged to find resources within themselves that neither they nor others dreamed they had.
+(5 stars)
 filmstriben:
   - "https://fjernleje.filmstriben.dk/film/9000000917/drengelejren"
 ---